 Synnøve Persen participates with a poetry reading of her Sámi and Norwegian poetry, and an introduction of her newest research on the female side of her Sámi family, dating back 400 years in time.

-This will be followed by a conversation between Lill Tove Fredriksen and Synnøve Persen titled The unwritten story.
+This was followed by a conversation between Lill Tove Fredriksen and Synnøve Persen titled The unwritten story.

 Lill Tove Fredriksen is Associate Professor in Sámi Literature at UiT the Arctic University of Tromsø.

 “I work with painting and poetry.
 In my abstract paintings the northern landscape is present through my use of colour, line, air, space; this landscape also mirrors my poetic texts, mainly published in North Sámi, the language that gives me ultimate space for poetic expression.

 I am a poet, visual artist, organizer, critic, translator, lecturer, debater, cultural and political activist, living in Finnmark, the northernmost county of Norway, with borders to Russia and Finland.

 Persen has twice been nominated to the Nordic Council Literature Prize from the Sami area, ans she is represented in various anthologies in several languages and has participated in many festivals performing poetry, alone or together with musicians.

 “I was educated as visual artist at the Academy of Fine Arts in Oslo and moving soon thereafter back to Sápmi, as a founding member of the Sami Artists’ Group 1978–83.
 I have participated in numerous exhibitions, in the Nordic countries, in Europe and with indigenous artists in Venezuela and Canada.